Updated: Sep 23, 2020

-The hymn, Be Thou My Vision fits in this category too.
-People of all faiths love the song.
-Its medieval melody brings images of rolling Irish hills and Scottish Highlands.
-Many claim they cry every time they hear it.
-Thousands request it for their funerals.
+In the same way, the hymn, Be Thou My Vision fits into this category.
+It's one of the most loved songs of all times.
+The medieval melody brings images of rolling hills and Scottish highlands, causing people to cry when they hear it, and millions more to request it for their own funerals.

 But very few people know the story behind the song.
-In fact, the history of Be Thou My Vision may be as mysterious as the song itself.
+In fact, the history of Be Thou My Vision is as ancient and mysterious as the haunting hymn itself.
 A quick look in a hymnal offers little help.
-Ambiguous terms like “Irish Melody” and “Anonymous” appear where the name of the composer and lyricist typically belong.
+Ambiguous entries like “Irish Melody” and “Anonymous” appear where the name of the composer and lyricist typically belong.

-So what is the true story behind this legendary song?
+So what is the true story behind this legendary hymn?
 Where did it come from?
 And if it's so old, how did it survive to the 21st century?